igorv6/A-cleaning-of-laptops/README.md

 INSERT INTO laptop_backup
 SELECT * FROM laptopdata_uncleaned;
 ```
-### 2. Check the size of the dataset and the structure of our table : This dataset contains 1274 rows and 12 columns.
+### 2. Check the size of the dataset and the structure of our table
+This dataset contains 1274 rows and 12 columns.
 ```sql
 SELECT COUNT(*) FROM laptopdata_uncleaned;

 DESCRIBE laptopdata_uncleaned;
 ```
 ![image](https://github.com/user-attachments/assets/d5f30c8d-30eb-48bd-97f0-b142f6e29db2)
-### 3. Rename the first column "Unnamed: 0" with the simple name "Index"
+### 3. Rename the first column "Unnamed: 0" with the simple name "Laptop"
 ```sql
 ALTER TABLE laptopdata_uncleaned CHANGE "Unnamed: 0" "Index" INT;
 ```